ctrlplusb/react-universally/README.md

 ## About

 This boilerplate contains an absolutely minimal set of dependencies in order to get you up and running with a universal react project as quickly as possible.
-It also provides you with a great development experience that includes hot reloading of your client and server code.
+It provides you with a great development experience that includes hot reloading of everything.

 ## Features